Preschool Program Features

 • Science & Nature

 An emergent curriculum builds upon the interests of the children.
 Through observation of play and conversations, teachers become aware of topics children are interested in learning more about.
 Together, they develop questions to explore and activities to extend and enrich learning.
 Accessing community resources and a separate disciplinary teacher in Art, are integrated into classroom experiences to extend this learning.
 This approach reflects children’s desires to learn and builds motivation for a long-term love of learning.
-Teachers complete a developmental assessment three times a year and families are offered a conference opportunity to discuss their child’s growth and development.
+Teachers complete a developmental assessment two times a year and families are offered a conference opportunity to discuss their child’s growth and development.

 Time to play and learn outside is provided daily.
 Community walks through the adjacent residential neighborhood, into the town-center, and on the grounds of Swarthmore College bring added enrichment opportunities.
 Learning opportunities on the playground include: